camunda-community-hub/camunda-platform-7-keycloak/README.md

 	    resource:
 	      userInfoUri: https://<your-domain>.eu.auth0.com/userinfo

-**Beware**: SSO will only work that way in case you have the Auth0IdentityProviderPlugin's property `useEmailAsCamundaUserId` set to default which is `false`.
+**Beware**: SSO will only work that way in case you have the KeycloakIdentityProviderPlugin's property `useEmailAsCamundaUserId` set to default which is `false`.
 If you want to use the email attribute as Camunda's user ID, the extraction in the Authentication Provider must be implemented as follows:

 	// Extract email from Auth0 authentication result - which is part of the requested user info
 	@SuppressWarnings("unchecked")
 	String userId = ((HashMap<String, String>) userAuthentication.getDetails()).get("email");

-Keep in mind that Auth0's `user_id` is definitely unique which might not always be the case for the `email` attribute (think of multiple connectors using the same mail address).
+Keep in mind that Keycloak's `user_id` is definitely unique which might not always be the case for the `email` attribute (think of multiple connectors using the same mail address).

 -->

 ------------------------------------------------------------

 That's it.
-Have a happy Auth0 experience and focus on what really matters: the core processes of your customer.
+Have a happy Keycloak experience and focus on what really matters: the core processes of your customer.